execution-flows/fy/documentation_site/docs/property_reference.md

     - Implements the property, returning the string `"Hello world!"`.

 ## Usage in Execution Flow
-Both abstract property and property in `Execution Flow` are designed to encapsulate data or computations, making it easier to manage and access the information within your flows.
-Abstract properties enforce consistent implementation across subclasses, while properties provided a direct way to return constant or computed values.
+Both abstract properties and properties in Execution Flow are designed to encapsulate data or computations, making managing and accessing the information within your flows easier.
+Abstract properties enforce consistent implementation across subclasses, while properties provide a direct way to return constant or computed values.